 Stir in the shrimp and crab and cook for about 10 minutes.

-Remove the gator, shrimp, a crab and place into the cold roux along with chicken stock and stir till well mixed.
+Remove the gator, shrimp, and crab, place into the cold roux along with the chicken stock, and stir till well mixed.

-Depending on preference you can add additional chicken stock.
+Depending on personal preference, you can add additional chicken stock.

 Serve in a big bowl with scoop of rice.